pombase/canto/root/docs/md/canto_admin/installation.md

 [Configuration file](canto_admin/configuration_file) has been created for this Canto instance.

-At this point the new Canto instance has no data.
-To test that the installation and initialisation succeeded, use this command to start
+To test that the installation and initialisation succeeded, use this command to start Canto:
-Canto:

     dcanto ./script/canto_start

-Go to `http://localhost:5000/` to check that Canto is running.
+then go to `http://localhost:5000/` to check that Canto is running.

-Use control-C to stop.
+Use `docker stop canto-container` in another terminal to stop the server.

 ## Manual installation on Debian or Ubuntu